Money Laundering Regulations 2017

 Internal controls - independent audit function

-Where appropriate to the size and nature of the business, firms must establishing an independent audit function to examine and evaluate the effectiveness of the firm’s AML policies, procedures and controls Sole practitioners with no employees are exempt from this requirement.
+Where appropriate to the size and nature of the business, firms must establish an independent audit function to examine and evaluate the effectiveness of the firm’s AML policies, procedures and controls Sole practitioners with no employees are exempt from this requirement.

 Policies, controls and procedures